sampathbalivada/flutter_windows_installer/docs/README.md

 ### ⚠ Important Notes

-*The installler is a web installer and it is not required to build a new installer for every release of the Flutter SDK.*
+*The installer is a web installer and it is not required to build a new installer for every release of the Flutter SDK.*

 If we need to add features to the installer and if that requires a bump in the installer version number, make sure to update the Id attribute of Product with new GUID in the following locations